Karim-Ajmail/Arrhythpy/README.md

 ### Alternative Installation

 If the precompiled version does not work, you will need to compile the executable yourself.
-To do this, download the Python scripts by cloning the repository:
+To do this, first install python and download the Python scripts typing these commands into a terminal (e.g. Anaconda Prompt):

 **1. Clone the repository:**
    ```sh